Kezanwar/discord-bot_mr_providings/README.md

 # discord-bot_mr_providings

-A discord bot triggering a Mr Providing's (Fonejacker) soundboard at random with the command !mrp :)
+A Discord Bot which joins the voice-channel and triggers a Mr Providing's (Fonejacker) soundboard at random then leaves, with the command !mrp :)

 Using Discord.js, Node.js & Discord Developer Portal